 - Poor communication means you will lose customers and pay more to do it.

 10. Shared & Flexible Workspaces

-6 out of 10 say they were ditching fixed desks and switching to hot-desking.
+6 out of 10 said they were ditching fixed desks and switching to hot-desking.

 - Hot-desking arrangements continue to grow because they can reduce real estate costs – but you need to make the experience smooth and robust, or users may rebel.

-- Employees can use a single phone number for all callers, and have those calls ring in to whatever phone is most convenient at the time.
+- Employees can use a single phone number for all calls, and ring whatever phone is most convenient at the time.